Medicare Secondary Payer (MSP)

 • FISS DDE

 • Hardcopy format if you have an approved ASCA waiver.
-For hardcopy claim submissions, you must properly code the MSP claim on a hardcopy UB-04/CMS-1450 claim form, attach any supporting documentation including the primary payer’s remittance advice and EOB statement and submit it to the applicable National Government Services Medicare Claims Department.
+Note: You must properly code the claim on a hardcopy UB-04/CMS-1450 claim form, attach any supporting documentation, including the primary payer’s RA and EOB statement, and submit it to the applicable National Government Services Medicare Claims Department.
 You can find the applicable address on our website under Contact Us.

 [Return to Top]